adjust/ios_sdk/doc/english/web_views.md

 ```
 The callback function will be called after the SDK receives a deffered deep link from our server and before opening it.

-If this callback is not implemented, **the adjust SDK will always try to open the deep link by default**.
+If this callback is not implemented, **the Adjust SDK will always try to open the deep link by default**.

-With another setting on the `AdjustConfig` instance, you have the possibility to decide whether the adjust SDK will open this deeplink or not.
+With another setting on the `AdjustConfig` instance, you have the possibility to decide whether the Adjust SDK will open this deeplink or not.
 You could, for example, not allow the SDK to open the deep link at the current moment, save it, and open it yourself later.
 You can do this by calling the `setOpenDeferredDeeplink` method:

 ```js
 // Default setting.
 The SDK will open the deeplink after the deferred deeplink callback